 Two Ways Using Arrest and Conviction Records Could Be Illegal

 Title VII of the 1964 Civil Rights Act makes it illegal for employers to engage in discriminatory behavior based on race, color, national origin, religion, sex, age or disability in all terms and conditions of employment.
-The prohibition on discrimination in the workplace extends to all employment practices, including hiring and job advertisement.
+The prohibition of discrimination in the workplace extends to all employment practices, including hiring, job advertisement, and pre-employment screening.

-Thus, under Title VII, it is illegal for employers to use criminal record exclusion in a way that treats employees and job applicants with the same criminal histories differently.
+Thus, under Title VII, it is illegal for employers to use misdemeanors to prevent employment in a way that treats employees and job applicants with the same criminal histories differently.
 For instance, if a Hispanic worker with a felony conviction and an African American worker, also with a felony conviction, both applied for the same job with the same qualifications, but the employer chose to hire the Hispanic applicant because of unconscious bias against African Americans, there could be a violation of Title VII.

 Another violation of Title VII concerning arrest and conviction records is called disparate impact discrimination.
 Though this type of Title VII violation has long been a part of the law, Congress included the current disparate impact analysis when it amended the Civil Rights Act in 1991.

 The basic disparate impact analysis concerning arrest and conviction records goes like this.
-At times, an employer’s use of criminal records exclusion operates to disproportionately exclude job applicants and employees of a particular race or national origin.
+At times, an employer’s use of criminal records exclusion operates to disproportionately exclude job applicants and employees of a particular race or national origin in pre-employment screening.
 When this is the case, the employer is obligated under Title VII to provide reasons that the exclusion is justified.
-Those reasons must be “job related and consistent with business necessity.”
+Those reasons must be “job-related and consistent with business necessity.”

 The EEOC Stance on Arrest and Conviction Records